bruiny101/Satisfactory-Calculator/documents/SRD_Markdown.md

 2.3.1 Below the selected materials list, a 'Calculate' button is provided.
 2.3.2 When clicked, all values in the 'Requested' column of the materials DataFrame are reset to 0.0.
 2.3.3 The values entered in the float entry fields for each selected material are summed and added to the 'Requested' column for the corresponding material.
+2.3.4 The optimization result is displayed in a scrollable dialog window.
+2.3.5 The total power consumption (in MW) is shown in bold at the top of the optimization result dialog.
+2.3.6 The user can choose to save the optimization result to a file, selecting the location and filename via a standard file dialog.
-2.3.4 A confirmation message is displayed when calculation is complete.
+2.3.7 A confirmation message is displayed when calculation is complete.

 ### 2.4 Error Handling